wthayer/documents/docs/BR.md

 The CA SHALL update information provided via an Online Certificate Status Protocol at least (i) every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder SHOULD NOT respond with a "good" status.
+If the OCSP responder receives an OCSP request but has no record of ever having issued any certificate with the certificate serial number in that request, using any current or previous issuing key for the CA subject, then the responder SHOULD NOT respond with a "good" status.
+OCSP responders for CAs that are not Technically Constrained in line with Section 7.1.5 MUST NOT respond with a "good" status for such certificates.
 The CA SHOULD monitor the responder for such requests as part of its security response procedures.

-Effective 1 August 2013, OCSP responders for CAs which are not Technically Constrained in line with Section 7.1.5 MUST NOT respond with a "good" status for such certificates.

 ### 4.9.11 Other forms of revocation advertisements available
 If the Subscriber Certificate is for a high-traffic FQDN, the CA MAY rely on stapling, in accordance with [RFC4366], to distribute its OCSP responses.
 In this case, the CA SHALL ensure that the Subscriber "staples" the OCSP response for the Certificate in its TLS handshake.
 The CA SHALL enforce this requirement on the Subscriber either contractually, through the Subscriber Agreement or Terms of Use, or by technical review measures implemented by the CA.